-- Different SystemC backends (SystemC-OSCI, SystemCASS, SoCView) each of them is a different implementation of the same LRM, and yields incompatible objects, thus objects have to be in separate directories in order to be able to reuse objects without conflicts - Metadata-based component definition, including used source files.
+- Different SystemC backends (SystemC-OSCI, SystemCASS, SoCView) each of them is a different implementation of the same LRM, and yields incompatible objects - Metadata-based component definition, including used source files.
 Components are not necessarily implemented in an unique file, but may be scattered through different files, metadata does the glue. - Templated classes.
-The usual way of using templated code is to put all code in .h, having template code emitted at use in main C++ file. - This is good for small libraries (like STL), but SystemC modules may be more than 1000 lines-long, and more that 40 of them may be used in a topcell.
+The usual way of using templated code is to put all code in .h, having template code emitted at use in main C++ file.

+This is good for small utilities, but SystemC modules may be more than 1000 lines-long, and more that 40 of them may be used in a topcell.
 This may yield a single translation unit with more than 50000 lines of code, heavily templated.
 This implies some usage issues (compiler getting out of memory, unreasonnable compile times).

-Therefore we need two more features:
+Therefore we need two features:

-- ◆ Separate implementation: Put template class definition (header) and implementation (.cpp) in two separate files.
-Compile them separately. - This implies that the C++ templates must be explicitly instanciated with some template class Foo<parameters>; code.
-It has to be done automatically. - ♦ Object reuse: Once modules are built separately, we can put objects in a global repository and use the in a cached way. - Different build modes (debugging, profiling release, others ??)
+- ◆ Separate implementation: Put template class definition and implementation in two separate files.
+Compile them separately. - This implies template code must be explicitly instanciated with some template class Foo<parameters>; code.
+It has to be done automatically. - ♦ Object reuse: Once modules built separately, we can put objects in a global repository and use the in a cached way. - Different build modes (debugging, profiling release, others ??)